qedgroup/CGDV.github.io/userGuidance/index.md

 If your visulization is in static format such as word, pdf or excel, select *Document* and use the Choose File button to upload files.
 Remember to click Upload after choosing a file.
 You are allowed to upload one or multiple files.

-## Step 4 Upload your Code file
+## Step 4 Upload your code file
 For this challenge, we require participants to submit codes that are used for data wrangling.
 Codes will be assessed during an initial Quality Assurance process to prevent any data misinterpretation.

 If you upload your visual using either *Source* or *Embed url* in Step 3, upload the code file to a file storage platform such as Google Drive.
 Copy and paste the shareable link into the Description box below.
 Please make sure anyone with the link can view and download the file.
 But don't give access to edit.

 If you upload your visual using *Document* in Step 3, upload the code file along with your visualization file.

-## Step 5 Upload a Visual Cover Picture
+## Step 5 Upload a visual cover picture
 Upload a cover picture for your visual.
 Your cover picture along with your visulizaton title will be presented in the CGDV Library as a submission entry.